October 14, 2021

 When it comes to protecting a company from cybersecurity threats and data breaches, most people think they only need to protect their databases and servers from harm.
 What they tend to forget is that avoiding data breaches also means increasing defenses and preventive measures of the physical kind.

 People who are truly aware of the dangers of cybercriminals and data breaches understand that any misplaced piece of information could lead to a major leak later on.
 Even those details written on paper could be used to kickstart a massive breach.
 That being said, there has always been a link between cybersecurity and physical security, and companies should take steps equally to strengthen both.

+While the necessary steps to strengthen cybersecurity are subject to constant online debate, when it comes to physical security, the details are often lacking.
 To help you out with this, we’ve compiled a list of some important pointers on how companies can reduce exposure to data breaches caused by flaws in physical security.

 Companies tend to forget the value of proper employee training when it comes to increasing their physical security and cybersecurity.
 Employees are a common entry point for cybercriminals, as their techniques and knowledge of data breaches are fairly limited.
 By taking advantage of these, attackers can initiate attacks simply by asking an employee a few questions.